LazyRGuy/Facereg/README.md

 ## Real-Time Face Recognition with Flask
 This project is a real-time face recognition web application built using Flask and Python.
 It captures video from a webcam, performs face recognition, and displays the results on a local web page.
-Users can also add new faces to the system, which will be used for future recognition.
+Users can also add new faces to the system, which will be used for future recognition. face_recognition is reported(https://github.com/ageitgey/face_recognition) to have an accuracy of 99.38% on the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) dataset which I am using here.
 ## Libraries Used
 * **Flask**: A lightweight WSGI web application framework for Python.
 * **OpenCV**: A library for computer vision tasks.